OrlovAlexandr/GAN_mnist_practice/README.md

 ## Project Structure

+- `main.py`: The entry point script for training the GAN model.
 - `train.py`: The main script for training the GAN model.
 - `models.py`: Contains the GAN model definitions (generator, discriminator).
-- `config.py`: Configuration file for setting up model parameters, paths, and other settings.
+- `config.py`: Configuration file for setting up model parameters, options, and other settings.
 - `requirements.txt`: Lists the required Python packages.
 - `utils/`: Utility folder with functions for initializing weights, computing gradient penalties, etc.